If you have spare time

 • &numbers is type pointer-to-array-of-3-int or (*int)[3]

-The relationship of pointers and arrays also extend to C-style strings, and it’s for C++ a quoted string constant, strings in an array and strings described by pointers are all handled equivalently
+The relationship between pointers and arrays also extends to C-style strings.
+For C++, a quoted string constant, strings in an array, and strings described by pointers are all handled equivalently.

 char first[20] = "john";